Flavors: Chocolate, Vanilla, Berry, Coconut Almond, Unflavored, Tropical

 This is the formula that I developed to score each powder.

-With a price per 100 grams of 3.5, this protein powder receives a pricing score of 16.7.
+Plugging in the price per 100 grams (I update this occasionally to keep it accurate), this protein powder receives a pricing score of 16.7.

 It’s a bit cheaper than average.